telerik/document-processing-docs/knowledge-base/radwordsprocessing-find-table-by-bookmark.md

 ## Solution

-To find a table containing a specific bookmark, especially in documents with nested tables, you can use the following two methods: `GetInnermostTableContainingBookmark` and `GetOutermostTableContainingBookmark`.
+To find a table containing a specific bookmark, especially in documents with nested tables, you can use the following custom methods: `GetInnermostTableContainingBookmark` and `GetOutermostTableContainingBookmark`.
 These methods help in identifying either the innermost or outermost table that contains the bookmark, depending on the nesting level of tables in the document.

 1. **Load the document and identify the bookmark:**
+2. **Define methods to get the innermost and outermost tables containing the bookmark:**
+- **GetInnermostTableContainingBookmark:**
+- **GetOutermostTableContainingBookmark:**
+3. **Retrieve the innermost and outermost tables containing the bookmark (as needed):**

 ```csharp
 RadFlowDocument document;